-Hull and East Yorkshire Hospitals NHS Trust is taking part in #EndPJParalysis, a 70-day initiative to get patients into their day clothes to promote quicker recovery.
+Hull University Teaching Hospitals NHS Trust is taking part in #EndPJParalysis, a 70-day initiative to get patients into their day clothes to promote quicker recovery.

 Studies have shown that an older person will lose 10 per cent of their muscle mass with every week spent in a hospital bed and that just 10 days of bed rest for an older person is equivalent to 10 years of muscle ageing.
 A report on frailty last year also discovered three-quarters of patients die in hospital if their mobility declines during their first two days of hospital admission.